Skip to main content

 - Everyone must participate in the oral presentation.
 Your group group can divide the presentation as you like.
 No PowerPoint or Prezi slides.
 You can have notes with you along with the article or guidelines.
 Handouts are optional.
 COP students: choose another part of the presentation to do this time than the part you gave in PEBM.

-- Your presentation should be about 30 minutes in length.
+- Your presentation and questions and answers section should be about 30 minutes in length.

 Your Clinical Question